-U.S. pump prices rise as Colonial fixes gasoline pipeline leak
+U.S. pump prices rise as Colonial preps gasoline line restart

 Colonial, which has not said what caused the leak, resumed repairs on Friday after vapors delayed work and it projects a full restart by this week.
 The company is constructing a bypass that circumvents the damaged line.

+The bypass line will be about 500- to 700-feet (150-210 m) long and will essentially have the same specifications as the main line in terms of pressure and capacity, a spokesman said via email.
+However, the bypass will sit above the ground while the permanent solution will include a fully operational submerged line, he said.

-Colonial, the largest U.S. refined products pipeline system of about 2.6 million bpd, said on Monday it gathered gasoline from Gulf Coast refiners last week to transport the fuel on its distillate line to markets throughout the affected region.
+Colonial, the largest U.S. refined products pipeline system of about 2.6 million bpd, said on Monday it gathered gasoline from Gulf Coast refiners last week to transport the fuel on its distillate line to markets throughout the region.

-Shippers are also increasing waterborne shipments of fuel in order to make up for lost batches on Colonial and delays, sources said.
+A spokeswoman for Marathon Petroleum Corp, a shipper on Colonial and the operator of Speedway convenience stores, which are located throughout the U.S. East Coast, said the company was using additional shipping methods including barges, trucking and ocean vessels to manage supply.

-Larry Carr, 44, an Atlanta private contractor, was filling gasoline containers and piling them into the back of his Ford Explorer van just after topping up his tank at a Mobile station in the Grant Park neighborhood where it cost $2.49 for regular self-serve.
+Larry Carr, 44, an Atlanta private contractor, was filling gasoline containers and piling them into the back of his Ford Explorer van just after topping up his tank at a station in the Grant Park neighborhood where it cost $2.49 for regular self-serve.

 "Normally it would cost me $40 to fill her up, but today it cost $60 and I wasn’t even near empty," he said.
 Of the gasoline cans, he said: "I'm going to take some of this to a friend who ran out of gas and get her going again."

-(Reporting by Devika Krishna Kumar in New York and Richard McKay in Atlanta; Editing by Bill Trott and Marguerita Choy)
+Reporting by Devika Krishna Kumar, Jarrett Renshaw and David Gaffen in New York and Rich McKay in Atlanta; Editing by Bill Trott and Marguerita Choy